llvm/llvm-project/mlir/docs/Tutorials/transform/Ch1.md

 ## Transform Dialect Interpreter

-Since we don’t want to recompile the compiler every time we change a transformation, we can use a transform dialect interpreter pass to apply this transformation sequence to the payload IR.
+Since we don’t want to recompile the compiler every time we change a transformation, we can use a Transform dialect interpreter pass to apply this transformation sequence to the payload IR.
 As we will see in the next chapter, it is possible to define custom passes or even integrate the transform interpreter into a larger pass.
 For now, we can use the existing test pass:

 ```sh